 The easiest way to avoid paying interest is to always pay your statement’s closing balance on time, and not make any cash advances.

-If you have been paying interest on purchases, you can regain your interest-free period by:
+If you've been paying interest on purchases, you can regain your interest-free period by:

 - Paying your account balance in full to get interest-free on all purchases from that day.1 This is everything you owe up until today, including any purchases you’ve made since your last statement.2